1972 Royal (Silver-Seiko) Apollo 12-GT #GT-2950819

 Description:

 A really nice example of this hip 70s typewriter.
 Power carriage shift with manual return.
 It has no tab set, just the fixed 10.
 It is feature limited.
 Would it hold up in the field as a school typer?
 Probably.
-These use a wide flat belt unlike the SC design on two V-belts.
+These use a wide flat belt and seem to hold up ok.
 This one is on its original belt.

-I ran the ad search and it was heavily advertised from my unscientific sample.
-The last ads peter out in mid 1975 with close out pricing.
+Litton sold a lot of them.
+The last ads petered out in mid 1975 with close out pricing.
 The ad here is from 1975.

-This was a one owner machine from the household with my Royal Empress, so they were brand loyalists.
+This was a one owner machine that came with a nice Royal Empress, so they were brand loyalists.

 Typeface Specimen: